- 1 Mac & MacBook: An Overview

 - Snow Leopard Drops WiFi; Fixes

-Because Macs occupy about 10% of the market among other reasons, they are rarely attacked with viruses and other bugs.
+Because Macs occupy about 10% of the market among other reasons, they are rarely attacked by viruses and other bugs.
 While this is changing because of their increasing share of the market, Mac computers remain very safe.
 Furthermore, the build quality of Mac computers is regarded as some of the best on the market.
 They are made with very sturdy aluminum cases and have a very stylish look to them.
 This extends to most of their products.
-Furthermore, their exclusive use of OS X leads to a very customized experience that is different from Mac’s PC counterparts.
+Furthermore, their exclusive use of Mac OS or OS X leads to a very customized experience that is different from Mac’s PC counterparts.